CherryLend/cherrylend-v2-spec/README.md

   lender_address_hash: AddressHash,
 }
 ```
-We will assume the input collateral UTxOs and output interest UTxOs contain a unique lender address hash in the datum.
+The contract will assume that the input collateral UTxOs and output interest UTxOs contain a unique lender address hash in the datum.

-We will use a filter map function for the input collateral UTxOs.
-We use the datum in the inputs to construct the value of lender address, loan amount, loan asset, repay interest amount, and repay interest asset.
+A filter map function will be used for the input collateral UTxOs.
+The datum in the inputs will be used to construct the value of lender address, loan amount, loan asset, repay interest amount, and repay interest asset.
 We can trust these values in the datum because we have already validated them in the loan script.
 We will only return a constructed ValidateRepayInfo if the following validations are true:
 * The deadline to repay the loan has not passed, and the original loan borrower signed the transaction.
 * The tx ids in the datum are all the same.
 * The total loan amount and total repay loan amount, which we got from calculating the outputs going to the interest script, need to equal the amount specified in the datum.